jaredly/j3/Roadmap.md

+# SELF_HOSTING

+We're hosting some kind of self, that's for sure.
+So the bootstrap runner is running the code, and we are successfully executing the bootstrap!
+The in-code compilation is not necessarily correct, however.
+Things we still need:

 # Ok, so one idea: making a massive tutorial dealio
 "Type inference from the ground up" or some such where we're making a succession of type inference algorithms